-First check the LED light or electronic display on the wall control.
+First, check the LED light or electronic display on the wall control.
 If the light or display is off, check the garage door opener motor unit for power.
-Press the Learn button on the moor unit and see if the light on the motor unit comes on.
+Press the Learn button on the motor unit and see if the light on the motor unit comes on.
 If the motor unit doesn’t have power, reset the house circuit breaker for the garage door opener electrical outlet.
 If that doesn’t work, you can test the outlet with a lamp or a small appliance.
 You will need an electrician, to repair a bad electrical outlet.
 If the electrical outlet works, and you have ruled out all other power issues, but the motor unit won power up, then you will need to replace the logic board.

 Check the Wiring

 Now if the motor has power but the wall control unit is dead, then you will need to check the wiring between the two components.
-First make sure that the wall control wires securely connect to the motoring unit of the garage door opener.
+First, make sure that the wires securely connect to the motoring unit of the garage door opener.
 The white wire connects to the white terminal and the white wire with red stripes connects to the red terminal.
 Then, check the wires connected to the wall control.
 Reconnect any loose wires that you find.
 If you can see the path of the wires between the motor unit and the wall control, then take a look for any visible damage on the wires.
 If you find any, repair or replace the wires.
 If you don’t find any wiring problems check the LED light on the motor unit for a diagnostic code.
-Three flashes on this older chain drive motor unit indicate a wall control wiring failure or a defective wall control.
+Three flashes on this older chain drive motor unit indicate a wiring failure or defective wall control.
 If you have a belt drive or a newer chain drive garage door opener, the up arrow flashes once before 3 down arrow flashes to indicate the same problem.
 Even if you didn’t find a wiring failure before, you still might have damage in a hard to spot location.

 Run Additional Tests

 Therefore it’s highly advisable to run more tests.
 The following test will work on this particular type of wall control with a single LED light.
 To test the wall control, remove it from the wall and disconnect the wires from the back.
-Touch the bare ends of the wall control wire together to see if the garage door opener moves.
-Touching these wires together stimulates pushing the activation button on the wall control.
+Touch the bare ends of the wires together to see if the garage door opener moves.
+Touching these wires together stimulates pushing the activation button on the control.
 This will tell us whether we have a break in the wires between the wall control and the motor unit.
 If the door moves, then you know that the wiring is okay because the motoring unit of the garage door open sensed the wiring connection.
 That means that the problem lies with the wall control and that you will need to replace the wall control.

 You May Still Have Wiring Problems If…

 But if the garage door did not move when you touched the bare ends of the wall control wires together, then you likely still have a wiring problem.
 To confirm that you have a wiring problem, we will use a jumper wire to bypass the existing wall control wires.
 Disconnect the wires from the motoring unit.
-Cut a 3 inch strand of the insulated wire to use as a jumper wire.
+Cut a 3-inch strand of the insulated wire to use as a jumper wire.
 Strip ½ inch of insulation off each end of the jumper wire.
 Insert the jumper into the wall control terminals on the motor unit to see if the garage door moves.
 We know there is no break in the wire.
 If the garage door works with the jumper wire, then you know there is a break somewhere in the wall control wiring.
 Replace the wires, because they are definitely defective.
 Now if the jumper wire didn’t work for you, then you have ruled out everything but the logic board.
 It will need to be replaced.